zootle/energy-intake-predictor/data_sheet.md

 - Guide Public Health Policy: By offering comprehensive data on the nutritional content of foods, the dataset aids policymakers in designing public health initiatives and nutritional guidelines.
 This includes efforts to combat nutritional deficiencies, manage obesity rates, and promote overall public health through better dietary choices.
 - Educate and Inform: CoFID is a resource for dietitians, nutritionists, and educators who need accurate information to advise patients, clients, and students about healthy eating practices.
 It supports dietary planning and helps in creating educational materials that promote nutrition awareness.
 - Regulate Food Industry Practices: The dataset is used by the food industry for product development, nutritional labelling, and to ensure compliance with government regulations regarding food nutrition content and claims.
 This helps consumers make informed choices and promotes transparency in the food market.
 - Support Dietary Assessment Tools: It provides the data backbone for software and tools used in dietary assessment and planning.
-Health professionals use these tools to analyse dietary intake and offer personalized nutritional advice based on scientifically validated data.
+Health professionals use these tools to analyse dietary intake and offer personalised nutritional advice based on scientifically validated data.

 The dataset promotes better understanding of nutrition and its effects on health, which can lead to improved dietary choices and health outcomes.

-**Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?**
+**Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organisation)?**

 Initially, the work on this dataset began with Dr. Robert McCance and Dr. Elsie Widdowson, who were pioneering researchers in nutrition science.
 Their work has been continued and expanded under the auspices of various public health and government entities.